statgen/locuszoom-api/docs/api.md

 This document contains the specification for the UM data API, used by LocusZoom and other tools under development at the Center for Statistical Genetics, University of Michigan.

+Our API naturally evolves over time as key data is revised.
+Most annotations (genes, recombination, LD) now support both build GRCh37 and build GRCh38.
+We encourage you to explore the provided metadata endpoints to find the newest and best annotations that match your data.

 # Production or development API

 Simply replace `api` with `api_internal_dev` in any of the URLs below.